Holding Deposit: What Landlords & Tenants Need to Know

 How are holding fee disputes solved?

-Any disputes surrounding holding deposits are dealt with on a case-by-case basis.
+We handle disputes on a case-by-case basis.
 As each situation is different, our team will assess the details of the case to make an informed and fair decision.

 Some deposits will be distributed between the us and the landlord, depending on the costs incurred and to whom.